- 1 Purpose

 If the application is not completed correctly and in full the application will be returned to the student for completion.

-Applications complete with any/all supporting documentation will be assessed up to the census date of the relevant Teaching Period on a case-by-case basis by a delegated university officer.
+Applications complete with any/all supporting documentation will be assessed up to the census date of the relevant Study Period on a case-by-case basis by a delegated university officer.

 Applications must be accompanied by evidence of the student's ability to pay the fees.
 This evidence must be in the form of an official letter from the student's financial institution or sponsor.